-Index No. LE-C Capability Category I Capability Category II Capability Category III LE-C3 INCLUDE model logic necessary to provide accident progression sequences resulting in a large early release.
-Containment event trees developed in NUREG/CR-6595 [16] (with plant-specific modifications, if needed) are acceptable.
+Index No. LE-C Capability Category I Capability Category II Capability Category III LE-C4 INCLUDE model logic necessary to provide accident progression sequences resulting in a large early release.
+Containment event trees developed in NUREG/CR-6595 [2-16] (with plant-specific modifications, if needed) are acceptable.
 INCLUDE model logic necessary to provide a realistic estimation of the significant accident progression sequences resulting in a large early release.
 INCLUDE mitigating actions by operating staff, effect of fission product scrubbing on radionuclide release, and expected beneficial failures in significant accident progression sequences.
 PROVIDE technical justification (by plant-specific or applicable generic calculations demonstrating the feasibility of the actions, scrubbing mechanisms, or beneficial failures) supporting the inclusion of any of these features. mation of the accident progression sequences resulting in a large early release.
 INCLUDE mitigating actions by operating staff, effect of fission product scrubbing on radionuclide release, and expected beneficial failures.
-PROVIDE technical justification (by plant-specific or applicable generic calculations demonstrating the feasibility of the actions, scrubbing mechanisms, or beneficial failures) for the LE-C4 USE appropriate conservative, generic analyses/evaluations of system success criteria that are applicable to the plant.
+PROVIDE technical justification (by plant-specific or applicable generic calculations demonstrating the feasibility of the actions, scrubbing mechanisms, or beneficial failures) for the LE-C5 USE appropriate conservative, generic analyses/evaluations of system success criteria that are applicable to the plant.
 USE appropriate realistic generic or plant-specific analyses for system success criteria for the significant accident progression sequences.
 USE conservative or a combination of conservative and realistic system success criteria for non-risk significant accident progression sequences.
 USE appropriate realistic plant-specific system success criteria.
-LE-C5 DEVELOP system models that so with the applicable requirements analysis.
-LE-C6 In crediting HFEs that support the accident progression analysis, USE the applicable requirements of para.
-2-1.4.5 as appropriate for the level of detail of the analysis.
-LE-C7 INCLUDE accident sequence dependencies in the accident progression sequences in a manner consistent with the applicable requirements of para.
-2-1.4.2, as appropriate for the level of detail of the analysis.
+LE-C6 DEVELOP system models that support the accident progression analysis in a manner consistent with the applicable requirements for 2-2.4, as appropriate for the level of detail of the analysis.
+LE-C7 In crediting HFEs that support the accident progression analysis, USE the applicable requirements of 2-2.5 as appropriate for the level of detail of the analysis.
+LE-C8 INCLUDE accident sequence dependencies in the accident progression sequences in a manner consistent with the applicable requirements of 2-2.2, as appropriate for the level of detail of the analysis.

-Table 2-1.4.9-2(c) Supporting Requirements for HLR-LE-C (Cont'd)
+Table 2-2.8-4(c) Supporting Requirements for HLR-LE-C (Cont'd)